Getty Images/iStockphoto

 Ransom payments and negotiations

 Coalition's report also examined trends in ransom demands and payments.
 The decision on whether to pay a ransom can be a contentious topic among cybersecurity vendors, government officials and infosec professionals as some have advocated banning such payments.
-Coalition found that 40% of policyholders did pay a ransom demand during the first half of 2024.
+Coalition found that 40% of policyholders paid a ransom demand during the first half of 2024.
 Coalition said it successfully negotiated initial ransom demand amounts down by an average of 57%.

 Coalition found that the average ransom demand increased by just 1% during the first half of the year, though two ransomware gangs stood out.
-"The ransom demands associated with two ransomware variants, Play and BlackSuit, were noticeably higher with average demands of $4.3 million and $2.5 million, respectively," the report said.
+"The ransom demands associated with two ransomware variants, Play and BlackSuit, were noticeably higher with average demands of $4.3 million and $2.5 million, respectively," the report read.

 Rob Jones, global head of claims at Coalition, told TechTarget Editorial that the decision to pay is situational, subjective and emotional.
 "There are many considerations any insured needs as to why and whether to pay.
 You're trusting a criminal.
 Can you trust them?
 You may have to," he said.